metomi/rose/sphinx/api/built-in/rose_arch.rst

             the source is read and written a chunk at a time, so a source much bigger than the available memory can be compressed.

+            For multi-threaded ``zstd`` compression specifically, a Python library is only used if the ``zstandard`` package is installed;
+            the standard library ``compression.zstd`` module (Python 3.14+) is only used for single-threaded compression, as it has been found not to scale reliably across threads.
+Setting the ``ROSE_ARCH_ZSTD_FORCE_CLI`` environment variable (to any
+            non-empty value) forces the ``zstd`` command line tool to be used unconditionally for zstd compression, regardless of thread count or what is installed.

       .. rose:conf:: compress-threads=0|1|2|...

          :default: 1